jmfernandes/robin_stocks/tda.rst

 >>> my_secret_passcode = os.environ["tda_encryption_passcode"]

 Now you are free to use my_secret_passcode variable to log in to the TD Ameritrade API.
-To log in to the API, you will need three things: your encryption passcode, an authentication token that is generated on the TD Ameritrade API website, and a refresh token that is also generated on the TD Ameritrade API website.
+To log in to the API, you will need four things: your encryption passcode, the user ID of your API key, an authentication token that is generated on the TD Ameritrade API website, and a refresh token that is also generated on the TD Ameritrade API website.
 To log in for the first time execute the following code.

 >>> import robin_stocks.tda as tda
+>>> tda.login_first_time("my-encryption-passcode", "my-application-id",
->>> tda.login_first_time("my-encryption-passcode", "my-authroization-token", "my-refresh-token") # ONLY CALL ME ONCE.
+>>>     "my-authroization-token", "my-refresh-token") # ONLY CALL ME ONCE.
 EVER.

 Please be sure to note, that you do not use login_first_time every time you run a script.
 You run it only once, and then you should delete the code from your python file.
 A better solution would be to enter the python interpreter